 Even the littlest explorer wants a bit of independence from mom and dad.
 Equip your kids with their own small daysack that has room for a toy, snack and water bottle, so that they can stay hydrated, happy and feeling grown up (and you have one less thing to carry).
 The Littlelife Animal Daysack comes in neat shapes for kids that like nature.
 Find out what other features to look for when you’re choosing a kids’ backpack.

 When you’re travelling for hours – whether it’s a long drive to your campsite or an international flight to see new cities – keep the kids entertained with a portable game that won’t drain any batteries or need a power outlet.
 They’ll be too busy having fun to ask the dreaded, “Are we there yet?”

-Don’t forget about yourself either – it’s important for you to be comfortable when you’re wrangling the family from point A to B. The waterproof-breathable Alpine Ally Jacket has deep pockets that gives parents quick access to essential items like bug spray.
-It’s also super lightweight, which allows for easy movement when you’re chasing after kids or tucking them into their sleeping bags.
+Don’t forget about yourself either – it’s important for you to be comfortable when you’re wrangling the family from point A to B. A waterproof-breathable jacket with deep pockets that gives parents quick access to essential items like bug spray.

 Build a mobile pantry with all the fixings for trail mix in separate food containers, so that everyone can create their own combinations.
 You can also let the kids create a fun dessert like s’mores – they’ll like camping that much more when they have a say into what’s on the menu.

 Pack cutlery and bowls that don’t have sharp edges, are small enough to be held by little hands and can easily flatten to save room, so that you can call on help from the whole family to make clean up that much quicker.